-(b)On the opposite assumption, consider a $\delta$-vertex $t$, whose all neighbours are $\alpha$ or $\gamma$-vertices ((e) of definition \ref{vertextypes}), and whose every neighbour is adjacent to a $\beta$ or a $\delta$-vertex that is different from $t$.
-Due to lemma \ref{EssenceDef}, the vertex $t$ and these $\beta$ or $\delta$-vertices lying on a distance two from $t$ belong to any $U\in U_T$ with $c(U)=1$.
-Now, note that $U\backslash \{t\}$ is a recognizing set for $U$, since it trivially satisfies the condition of the lemma \ref{recognizingCharacter}.
+(b) On the opposite assumption, consider a $\delta$-vertex $t$, whose all neighbours are $\alpha$ or $\gamma$-vertices ((e) of Definition \ref{vertextypes}), and whose every neighbour that is different from $t$ is adjacent to a $\beta$ or a $\delta$-vertex.
+Due to Lemma \ref{EssenceDef}, the vertex $t$ and these $\beta$ or $\delta$-vertices lying on a distance two from $t$ belong to any $U\in U_T$ with $c(U)=1$.
+Now, note that $U\backslash \{t\}$ is a recognizing set for $U$, since it trivially satisfies the condition of the Lemma \ref{recognizingCharacter}.
 This implies that

-which is a contradiction. \end{proof}
+which is a contradiction.$\square$ \end{proof}

 \begin{theorem} If a tree $T$ contains neither a $\beta$ nor a pure $\delta$-vertex, then for each $u\in V(T)$ with $d(u)=1$ there is $U\in U_T$ with $c(U)=1$ and $u\in U$. \end{theorem} \begin{proof}Unfortunately, the proof of existence of such $U\in U_T$ is not easy.
 This is the main reason that we will give an algorithmic construction of such $U\in U_T$.